SAP-samples/btp-cap-genai-rag/docs/tutorial/4-test/3-PushSampleMails.md

         ...
     ```

+6. Continue with the **ADD MAILS II** and **ADD MAILS III** requests to add further sample mails to your application.
+Injecting the sample mails has been split into three parts, given the token limit of the Large Language Model being used.
+Please ensure to run the three **ADD MAILS** requests sequentially.

-6. Once the sample e-mails have been processes successfully, you should see them within your SaaS application.
-Furthermore, check the chapter on **Extending** the solution to learn how to check the processed e-mails within your PostgreSQL database.
+7. Once all sample e-mails have been processes successfully, please continue with the next chapter to assign the required role collection before opening the GenAI Mail Insights application.